Skip to main content

 General

 • UNOG stands for the United Nations Office at Geneva.
-UNOG is the representative office of the United Nations Secretary-General at Geneva and it is the largest United Nations office after United Nations Headquarters in New York.
+UNOG is the representative office of the United Nations Secretary-General at Geneva.
+It is the largest United Nations office after United Nations Headquarters in New York.

-• In addition to representational and liaison functions with Member States, non-governmental organizations, host country authorities and other United Nations entities based in Geneva, the Office provides conference services to over 8,000 meetings every year and administrative services to many United Nations entities based in Geneva and elsewhere.
+In addition to representational and liaison functions with Member States, non-governmental organizations, host country authorities and other United Nations entities based in Geneva, the Office provides conference services for over 8,000 meetings every year and administrative services to many United Nations entities based in Geneva and elsewhere.

 Related information